 - Students refine this initial placement recommendation based on potential majors and other factors.
 Representatives from the math department will be available to answer questions at freshman registration, but this will go more smoothly (and many routine questions can be cleared up ahead of time) if you have done some preliminary research using the placement tools and course information collected here:

-- General Overview of the Undergraduate Program including common sequences taken by freshmen and sophomores and brief summary of placement guidelines
+- General Overview including common sequences taken by freshmen and sophomores and brief summary of placement guidelines

 - Common Issues to consider in choosing your first university math course

 - Placement Guidelines based on high school background: